Skip to main content

 NotesText

 I view this primarily as a Calendar view filtered to the current and next month, and as a Board view grouped by Status for my editorial workflow.
-The board view shows me at a glance how many pieces are in each stage — if the "Idea" column is empty, I need to brainstorm.
+Here's what the board view tells me at a glance: if the "Idea" column is empty, I need to brainstorm.
 If the "Editing" column is overflowing, I need to spend a day editing instead of writing new drafts.
+Simple signals, but they keep me from getting bottlenecked.

 Relations and rollups are what transform Notion from a note-taking app into a genuine productivity system.
-They create connections between databases.
+Without them, you've got a bunch of separate databases.
+With them, everything talks to everything else.

 How I Use Relations

-• Tasks ↔ Projects: Every task is linked to a project.
+• Tasks ↔ Projects: Every task links to a project.
 On a project page, I see all its related tasks automatically.

 • Notes ↔ Projects: Research notes link to their relevant project.
-When working on a project, all relevant notes are a click away.
+When I'm working on something, all relevant notes are one click away.

-• Content Calendar ↔ Projects: Blog posts link to their project if they are part of a series.
+• Content Calendar ↔ Projects: Blog posts link to their project if they're part of a series.

 • Meeting Notes ↔ People: Meeting notes link to attendees.
-On a person's page, I can see all meetings I have had with them.
+On a person's page, I can see all meetings I've had with them.
+Surprisingly useful for remembering context before a catch-up call.

 Rollups

 Rollups aggregate data from related items.
-For example:
+Some examples:

-• On a Project page, a rollup counts the number of tasks with status "Done" vs total tasks — instant progress percentage
+• On a Project page, a rollup counts tasks with status "Done" vs. total tasks — instant progress percentage

 • On a Person page, a rollup shows the date of our last meeting